rjkviegas/skills-workshops/week-2/domain_model_diagramming/README.md

 * They look at it and realise it's not very good.
 Where does the score printing logic go?
 Is it really the responsibility of HeadCount to flip the coin?

-* But they've already saved time because they've discovered these problems by not writing any code.
+* But they've already saved time because they didn't have to write code to discover these problems.

 * They start trying to fix the problems in their domain model.
 They do this by changing their diagram, rather than writing code.
 This saves them even more time.